cossacklabs/product-docs/acra/configuring-maintaining/tls/ocsp.md

   * `false` — (default) validate leaf certificate and all intermediate certificates

   This option may be enabled in cases when intermediate CAs are trusted and there is no need to verify them all the time.
-  Also, even if this flag is `false` but there's no OCSP URL configured and no OCSP URL in intermediate CA certificates, these intermediate CAs won't be validated since we don't know whom to ask about them.
+  Also, even if this flag is `false` but there is no OCSP's URL configured and there is no OCSP's URL in intermediate CA certificates, these intermediate CAs won't be validated since we don't know whom to ask about them.

-## Make `openssl` include OCSP service URL when signing CSR
+## Including OCSP's URL while signing CSR

-When using `openssl` to sign Certificate Signing Requests, an extension can be added to make certificate include OCSP service(s) URL(s):
+An additional extension with URL(s) of OCSP service(s) can be included into certificate while signing Certificate Signing Requests via `openssl`:
 ```
 # in section that contains used X.509 v3 extensions
 authorityInfoAccess = @ocsp_section